the ghost of christmas past

 “For see, the winter is past.” —Song of Songs 2:11

-On the first day of winter, the Church reads to us: "The winter is past, the rains are over and gone.
-The flowers appear on the earth" (Sg 2:11-12).
-Is this the weather report for the Philippines, or is the Church out of touch with reality?
-By selecting this reading, the Church is saying that we who have eternal life in Christ transcend time in some way now, and will eventually transcend it completely forever.
-Although it's wintertime outside for most of us, by God's grace it can be springtime inside.
+On the first day of winter, the Church reads to us: “The winter is past, the rains are over and gone.
+The flowers appear on the earth” (Sg 2:11-12).
+Is this the weather report for the Southern Hemisphere, or is the Church out of touch with reality?
+By selecting this reading, the Church is saying that we who have eternal life in Christ transcend time in some way now and will eventually transcend it completely forever.
+Although it’s wintertime outside for many of us, by God’s grace it can be springtime inside.
 Although Jesus died on the cross almost two thousand years ago, His sacrifice on Calvary is made present at every celebration of the Mass.
 How can the past be also the present?
-God's power makes this possible.
-Although time appears to be running out on us as we get older, the fact is that we're running out on time.
-Time will pass away, but we will live forever.
-If we live for Jesus, time will not have the last word in our lives; instead, Jesus will have the last word, for He is the eternal Word.
+God’s power makes this possible.
+Although time appears to be running out on us as we get older, the fact is, rather, that we’re running out on time.
+Time will pass away, but we will live forever (see 1 Jn 2:17).
+If we live for Jesus, time will not have the last word in our lives; instead, Jesus will have the last word, for He is the eternal Word (Jn 1:1).

 Many people feel the tyranny of time at Christmas time.
 They wish they had “Christmas past” when their spouses, parents, children, and friends were still alive.
 Even those having a so-called “merry Christmas” are sometimes haunted by the thought of this being their or a loved one’s “last Christmas.”